Natural Alternative Therapies

 Inflammation causes pain.

-Are Sore Muscles Caused by Inflammation?
+Sore Muscles Are Caused by Inflammation

-Inflammation is your body’s attempt of self-protection and is a part of its immune system.
+When a muscle is injured, no matter how tiny the injury may be, your body’s reaction is inflammation.
+Inflammation is your body’s attempt at self-protection and is a part of its immune system.
 It’s your body’s attempt to heal itself.

 But, sometimes inflammation can cause further inflammation and can become self-perpetuating.

-📢 The quickest sore muscle treatment is to increase your blood flow to the injured area (to get more healing nutrients faster) while reducing inflammation to the least necessary.
+The quickest sore muscle treatment is to increase your blood flow to the injured area (to get more healing nutrients faster) while reducing inflammation to the least necessary.

 the quickest way to relieve sore muscles